Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

 \subsection{Prompt-based Approach}

 With the rapid development of large models and their application in the CL setting, prompt-based methods have recently emerged to better utilize the rich knowledge acquired during pre-training.
 These methods offer the advantage of requiring minimal model adjustments and reducing the need for extensive fine-tuning, unlike previous methods that often require significant fine-tuning or architectural modifications.
 The paradigm of prompt-based methods involves modifying the input by applying a few prompt parameters in a continuous space, allowing the model to retain its original knowledge while learning additional task-specific information.
-Consequently, they are inherently capable of addressing \textbf{Challenge~\hyperref[item:High computational costs]{3}: high computational costs}, and \textbf{Challenge~\hyperref[item:Forgetting of the pre-trained knowledge]{4}: degradation of pre-trained zero-shot capability} in the MMCL setting.
-We present the representative architecture of prompt-based methods in \Cref{fig:Prompt-based Architectures}.
+Consequently, they are inherently capable of addressing \textbf{\challengeNumDesc{3}}, and \textbf{\challengeNumDesc{4}} in the MMCL setting.
+Depending on the prompt design strategies, prompt-based methods are categorized into two types: \textbf{\textit{multimodal prompt}} and \textbf{\textit{universal prompt}}.
+We present representative architectures of these subcategories in \Cref{fig:Prompt-based Architectures}.

-\textbf{Representative Unimodal Models.} Early unimodal CL studies primarily concentrate on designing prompt architectures that effectively integrate both general and specific knowledge~\cite{Wang2024Comprehensive}.
-L2P~\cite{Wang2022Learning} utilizes a prompt pool shared across all tasks, from which only the most relevant prompts are selected for each input sample during training or inference.
-In contrast, DualPrompt~\cite{Wang2022DualPrompt} creates two distinct sets of prompt spaces, accommodating both task-invariant and task-specific prompts.